Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - Awesome, the booking is done and Dr. Roberts will welcome you on Monday.
 - Hooray, your booking went through alright and you'll see the doctor on Tuesday.

+## intent:doctor_inform_nothing_found
+- Sorry, but I couldn't find anything
+- There are is no doctor available that can handle your symptons.
+- Looks like your search didn't return anything
+- Very sorry, but I didn't find a doctor for you.
+- Your search was not successful.
+- No doctors found
+- No doctors can deal with your symptoms!
+- There are no results for your symptoms.
+- I am really sorry, but I couldn't find a doctor that would suit your requirments.
+- There is currently no doctor available that could treat your symptoms.
+- Nothing found.
+- I didn't find a doctor.
+- no doctor matches with your symptoms.

 ## intent:doctor_bye
 - Perfect!
 - okay good bye